DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/workflows/README.md

 - Alamosa County has test data from AdamsAndAlamosa, with 284 Byron Mayoral votes Byron-2.csv appended.
 Demo1 uses the ballot manifests from AdamsAndAlamosa.
 - Arapahoe has 284 Byron Mayoral votes from Byron-3.csv, with the tied IRV contest from Tiny-IRV-Examples/ThreeCandidatesTenVotes_TiedIRV appended to make /Demo1/3-arapahoe-Byron-3-plus-tied-irv.csv.
 Demo1 uses the ballot manifest split-Byron/Byron-3-manifest.csv.
 - Archuleta has the votes from NewSouthWales/Kempsey_Mayoral.csv, with 131 Byron Mayoral votes from Byron-4.csv appended to make 4-archuleta-kempsey-plusByron-4.csv.
 Demo1 uses the ballot manifest NewSouthWales/Kempsey_Mayoral.manifest.csv.

-If you would like Boulder data too, use loadBoulder.http.
 - Boulder has the redacted real data from Boulder23, with 284 Byron Mayoral votes from Byron-7.csv appended to make 7-boulder-2023-plusByron-7.csv. loadBoulder.http uses Boulder's manifest from Boulder23/Boulder-IRV-Manifest.csv.

 For each other county n, the demo loads split-Byron/Byron-n.csv and uses the accompanying manifest.